 Namibia does not appear to regularly report to the public the poaching statistics within its borders.
 However various South African and Namibian news outlets do provide some insight from official sources into the poaching of both elephant and rhinoceros within the country:

 In the ten year period from 2005-2014 the Ministry of Environment and Tourism has reported that 8 white rhinos and 95 black rhinos have been poached.
 The Namibian Sun reports 116 elephant deaths due to poaching and 10 rhinos poached from the period January 2012 – May 2014.
 A total of 24 or 25 rhino were killed throughout 2014, indicating a spike in poaching during the second half of the year.
 This includes the October 2014 incident of a rhino poached in Namibia’s flagship Etosha National Park for the first time in recent history.
 In 2015 there were 91 rhino poached, most believed to have occurred in Etosha National Park while at least 4 were in Kunene.
 In 2016 fewer rhinoceroses were illegally killed, down to at least 61 rhino killed throughout the country, with varying reports of 160 or 162 rhino killed for the combined 2015-2016 two-year period which does not quite align with the individual annual figures for 2015 and 2016 or 91 and 61 respectively.
 To emphasize this in the dataset below, we’ve added the difference to 2016 in red, which is comparable to the 11 last-minute tallies of rhino poaching-related fatalities in 2015 which were not included in the official report for that year.
 Along with the decline in rhinos killed, 2016 also saw an increase in the number of arrests of alleged poachers and people in possession of rhino horn.
-Rhino poaching in 2017 and 2018 has continued its decline, with 36 killed in 2017 and only 2 known poaching deaths as of April 2018.
+Rhino poaching declined in 2017, with 36 killed that year, but by the end of 2018 the tally had surged dramatically to 72 deaths of protected black rhinoceros and white rhinoceros.
+In 2019 and 2020 rhino poaching saw two full years of decline, however it’s uncertain how COVID-19 impacted assessment and reporting during 2020.
+That year the Namibian government issued revised statistics indicating 46 rhino were illegally killed in 2019 and 22 in fiscal year 2020.

 Despite its small size the country of Nepal has historically had an incredibly diverse ecology with excellent habitats for large mammals that today are rare.
 Unfortunately human-wildlife conflict (page 10), human- and livestock-encroachment on wildlife habitats (pages 10, 13), and severe poaching have had a significant impact on the populations of many of the larger mammalian species, including the tiger and greater one-horned rhino.
 Today, rhino poaching is a rare occurrence compared to the 1970s, before the creation and expansion of Chitwan National Park, and then the period of insurgency further decimating rhino populations during the Nepalese Civil War (1996-2006).
 Since 2009 rhino poaching has dropped precipitously, with at least five 365-day periods without losing a single rhino inside Chitwan NP, but more comprehensive mortality data is unavailable.
 In August 2016 an injured rhino was discovered and treated, only to succumb to its wound in September.
 In early April of 2017 poachers in Chitwan National Park killed a rhino and made off with its horn, but as of April 2018 Nepal has not lost another rhino since that attack.
 As a result of strong government-lead anti-poaching and community conservation efforts more rhino are being lost to natural causes than poachers.